Jesse-21/b7b/README.md

 ### Testing Production

-Production is static files with hash routing, you can serve these files with any tool, e.g.:
+Production is comprised of static files, you can serve these files with any tool, e.g.:

 ```
 $ cd docs
 $ python3 -m http.server
 ```

+or `yarn start`.